yfyangseu/yfyangseu.github.io/_pages/about.md

   - /about.html
 ---

-I'm an incoming Research Engineer at Netflix.
+I'm a Research Engineer at Netflix.
 I received my PhD in Computer Science and Engineering at The Ohio State University, where I'm fortunately advised by Prof. [DeLiang Wang](https://pnlwang.github.io/).
 I have 5+ years of research experience in robust automatic speech recognition (ASR), speech separation, and self-supervised learning.
 I'm a former Research Scientist Intern at Meta, MERL, and Microsoft, with a focus on multi-channel speech foundation model and ASR.

 Feel free to contact me via email: [yfyang@ieee.org](mailto:yfyang@ieee.org).